 President Elect, United Nations Association of the National Capital Area and Senior Fellow, Alliance for Peacebuilding

 Stephen F. Moseley has spent his career serving nonprofit organizations and associations devoted to meeting the needs of people and their communities who are disadvantaged by poverty, discrimination and injustice.
-He currently serves as the Chair of the Advisory Council of the United Nations Association of the National Capital Area (UNA-NCA) and is a member of the Association’s Executive Committee of the Board.
-He also serves as a Policy Advisor to the Alliance for Peacebuilding in Washington, DC, and is a member of the Board of Directors of the Society for International Development, Washington Chapter, where he earlier twice served as President.
+He currently serves as the President of the United Nations Association of the National Capital Area (UNA-NCA) and is a member of the Association’s Executive Committee of the Board.
+He also serves as a Senior Fellow for Development to the Alliance for Peacebuilding in Washington, DC, and is a member of the Board of Directors of the Society for International Development, Washington Chapter, where he earlier twice served as President.

 Mr. Moseley served as President and CEO of the Academy for Educational Development from 1987 to 2010, and was its Executive Vice President and founding Director in 1970 of its International Programs Division which provided technical services in education, health, environment and other development disciplines in more than 100 countries throughout Africa, Asia, Latin American and the Caribbean.
 Mr. Moseley previously served as Executive Assistant to the President of Education and World Affairs, which conducted research on internationalization of US colleges and universities, and assisted African and Asian universities though its Overseas Education Service to strengthen their faculties and leadership.